Menu

 A cheap soda maker may appeal to your wallet initially, but in the long run, it may carry higher operational costs.
 We advise potential buyers to keep these tips in mind:

 • It pays to be prepared.
-Research the cost of replacement cartridges or tablets for a specific model before investing in it.
+Research the cost of replacement cartridges or tablets for a specific model before purchase.

 • Some manufacturers provide a “cost per liter” estimate in their marketing materials.
 This is helpful information to have.